 The doctor will ask about your symptoms and medical history.
 A physical exam will be done.

 Your doctor will need to test how impaired your lungs may be.
-This may be done with: Lung function tests, called spirometry—to test the force of your breath
+This may be done with: Pulmonary function tests, called spirometry—to test the force of your breath

 Arterial blood gas test—to test oxygen and carbon dioxide levels in the blood